 Krav Maga was developed in the 1940’s by Imi Lichtenfeld, who carefully refined the system during his career as Chief Instructor of Hand to Hand Combat for the Israeli Defense Forces.
 Faced with the task of preparing a wide variety of soldiers – from physically fit high school graduates to out-of-shape forty year olds – Imi developed a comprehensive system that relied on simple, instinctive moves rather than rigid techniques requiring years of training.
 After leaving the military, Imi continued to refine Krav Maga for civilian, law enforcement, and military applications.

 How young do you start kids training?

-We have Premier Martial Arts classes for kids starting at 3 years old!
+We have Krav Maga classes for kids starting at 3 years old!
 Even at 3 years old, kids are learning some valuable skills like; teamwork, balance, structure, flexibility, concentration, perseverance, pride, and self-control.
-Our Premier Martial Arts classes are divided by level and by age, so everyone has their own class of peers to train with.
-Krav Maga self defense classes and our Conditioning classes are for ages 13 and up only.
+Our Youth Krav Maga classes are divided by level and by age, so everyone has their own class of peers to train with.
+Adult Krav Maga self defense classes and our Conditioning classes are for ages 13 and up only.

 Do I need to get into shape before starting something like this?

 Not at all!
 Krav Maga classes are all self-paced.
 People from all walks of life with absolutely horrible exercise histories constantly begin classes right away.
 Our classes are specifically designed to challenge the couch potato right along with the honed athlete.
 How?
 Like we said, all the classes are self-paced.
 Everyone is allowed to stop and rest whenever they need to during any of the drills, warm-ups, or exercises.
 We are here to teach you self defense, and motivate you to get into shape along the way (it’s impossible not to!).